 Jurisdictions Admitted to Practice

-Mr. Fata is admitted to practice in the State of Illinois; the United States Court of Appeals for the Sixth Circuit, Seventh Circuit and Ninth Circuit; and the United States District Court for the Northern District of Illinois (including its Trial Bar), Eastern District of Michigan and District of Colorado.
+Mr. Fata is admitted to practice in the State of Illinois; the United States Courts of Appeals for the Sixth Circuit, Seventh Circuit and Ninth Circuit; and the United States District Court for the Northern District of Illinois (including its Trial Bar), Eastern District of Michigan and District of Colorado.